prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

 {: toc }

 {: .alert.alert-warning :}
-This module requires the [EU GDPR consent management module](/dev-docs/modules/consentManagement.html), which reads consent values from the Consent Management Platform (CMP).
-The GDPR enforcement module will then enforce the results.
-See the base module page for general background, usage, and legal disclaimers.
+This module requires the [EU GDPR consent management module](/dev-docs/modules/consentManagement.html) (the base consent module), which reads consent values from the Consent Management Platform (CMP).
+The GDPR Enforcement Module will then enforce the results.
+See the [base module page](/dev-docs/modules/consentManagement.html) for general background, usage, and legal disclaimers.

 ## Overview

-The base [EU GDPR consent management module](/dev-docs/modules/consentManagement.html) performs the following actions:
+The [base consent module](/dev-docs/modules/consentManagement.html) performs the following actions:

-1. Fetch the user's GDPR consent data from the CMP.
+1. Fetches the user's GDPR consent data from the CMP.
-2. Incorporate this data into the auction objects for adapters to collect.
+2. Incorporates this data into the auction objects for adapters to collect.

-This GDPR Enforcement Module adds the following:
+The GDPR Enforcement Module adds the following:

 3. Allows the page to define which activities should be enforced at the Prebid.js level.
 4. Actively enforces those activities based on user consent data.